MikeRogers0/MikeRogersIO/src/_posts/2021-05-23-saying-goodbye-to-typo-ci.md

 I lost a lot of enthusiasm to build Typo CI after I started working with the GitHub Marketplace.
 I really feel that GitHub isn't interested in having 3rd Party Apps promoted on their platform any more.

 One of the largest sources of frustration I had with the GitHub Marketplace was just being able to charge for usage.
-When I first launched, GitHub required I have at least 100 users before I could apply to add a paid tier (and I wasn't allow to handle billing myself as per their developer agreement).
+When I first launched, GitHub required I have at least 100 users before I could apply to add a paid tier (and I wasn't allowed to handle billing myself as per their developer agreement).
 I reached the 100 user threshold in about a month, then *it took GitHub over 6 months to allow me to start charging for usage*.

 Having to wait so long to validate if I had a product people would pay for was not great.
 But I was also quite upset that when I contacted GitHub, often I wouldn't hear a response for many weeks.